alidcast/vue-mobiledoc-editor/README.md

 })
 ```

 You can also use the `editor` instance that the `MobiledocController` exposes and take full advantage of the features in the [mobiledoc-kit API documentation](http://bustlelabs.github.io/mobiledoc-kit/demo/docs/).

 #### Component Cards

+Mobiledoc supports "cards", blocks of rich content that are embedded into a post.
+For more details on the API for authoring cards in vanilla JavaScript, see [CARDS.md](https://github.com/bustlelabs/mobiledoc-kit/blob/master/CARDS.md).

+*In the future, `vue-mobiledoc-editor` will support the creation of mobiledoc cards as vue components.*

+## Development

+To get started:

+* `git clone` this repository

+* `npm install`

+Run the development server:

+A development server is available under the `/demo` directory.
+You can check out the demo for an example of basic usage or to interactively test your contribution.

+* `npm run dev` from project root

+*  Visit your app at `http://localhost:8080`.

+Run tests:

+* `npm run unit`

+Build to `dist/`:

+* `npm run build`

+#### Getting Help

+If you'd like to report a bug or request a feature, please [open an issue](https://github.com/studbits/vue-mobiledoc-editor/issues).